A Guide To Coloured Stone Engagement Rings

 10. Heidi Klum once wore a beautiful 10ct yellow diamond engagement ring given to her by Seal.

-How To Design A Diamond Engagement Ring With Colour
+How To Design A Perfect Engagement Ring With Colour

 A diamond engagement ring might be the standard, but it is understandable why so many fall in love with the many stunning coloured gemstones.
 Many of our clients find themselves torn between the two.

-Here are just a few of Larsen Jewellery’s favourite diamond and coloured gemstone engagement and wedding rings:
+Here are just a few of Larsen Jewellery’s favourite diamond and coloured engagement rings: